mantidproject/mantid/docs/source/release/v6.9.0/sans.rst

 - Switching between a custom output file and an automatically-generated one can now be performed using the ``Enter Custom Filename`` checkbox on the :ref:`Sum Runs tab <ISIS_SANS_Sum_Runs_Tab-ref>` in the :ref:`ISIS SANS GUI <ISIS_Sans_interface_contents>`
-- The :ref:`algm-SANSTubeCalibration` algorithm now takes a filepath to optionally save out the list of calibrated tubes that exceed the cvalue threshold.
-Additionally, the cvalues workspace in the Workspaces list is now suffixed with the detector name.
+- The :ref:`algm-SANSTubeCalibration` algorithm now takes a filepath to optionally save out the list of calibrated tubes that exceed the ``CValueThreshold``.
+Additionally, the ``cvalues`` workspace in the Workspaces list is now suffixed with the detector name.
 The algorithm has also been changed to allow a directory to be specified for saving the integrated input workspaces, rather than simply saving to the user's default Mantid save directory.
 - To improve clarity of metadata, :ref:`algm-SaveCanSAS1D` and :ref:`algm-SaveNXcanSAS` will now save the aperture shape as ``Unknown`` if it is not explicitly given in the algorithm parameters.